 Options for serving: Sesame Seeds, White Rice, Shredded Carrots, Sliced Avocado, Sliced Cucumber, Butter Lettuce, Sliced Cucumber, Sriracha

-Dry and season ribs: Pat the beef ribs using a paper towel and season generously with salt and pepper.
+Dry and season ribs: Pat the beef ribs thoroughly dry using paper towels.
+Season the ribs generously with salt and pepper.

 Sear ribs: Heat olive oil over medium-high heat in a heavy bottomed stock pot or large cast iron skillet until shimmering.
-Add ribs and sear until browned on all sides until browned on all sides (about 3 minutes per side)*. don’t disturb/move ribs while browning on each side).
-Use tongs to remove ribs and transfer to a slow cooker.
+Add ribs and sear until browned on all sides, about 3 minutes per side.
+(Don’t disturb or move ribs while browning on side - leave the ribs alone until ready to flip them to the next side.)
+Use tongs to remove ribs and transfer them to a slow cooker.

 Make the sauce: In a medium sized bowl, whisk together the soy sauce, apple juice, sugar, mirin, sesame oil, green onion, garlic, ginger and pepper flakes.
 Pour the sauce mixture over the ribs in the slow cooker.

 Slow cook: Cover the slow cooker and cook on LOW for 6-7 hours or HIGH for 3-4 hours, or until the meat is extremely tender.

 Add the cornstarch mixture to the slow cooker and stir well to combine.
 Cover and cook on HIGH for an additional 30 minutes, or until the sauce has thickened.
 Remove the ribs to a serving plate.
 (Optional, but recommended: Skim the top of the sauce for fat and discard.)

 Serve: Pour sauce over the ribs and garnish with sesame seeds and sliced green onions if desired.
 Serve and enjoy!